-- 7.2 The decision on how to control the risk will be made by the risk owner or an appropriate senior officer depending on where the score falls in the tolerance areas and the costs associated with the control. - 7.3 The council has four options on how to control the risk;
+The decision on how to control the risk will be made by the risk owner or an appropriate senior officer depending on where the score falls in the tolerance areas and the costs associated with the control.

+The council has four options on how to control the risk;

 Control Description Tolerance area Reduce The impact and/or likelihood needs to be reduced.
-Amber or red

-Accept Impact and/or likelihood is at an acceptable level, it is impossible to reduce or is more cost effective to take the risk in not treating.
-Amber or green Transfer Some of the risk is better controlled by an external partner.
+Amber or red Accept Impact and/or likelihood is at an acceptable level, it is Amber or green impossible to reduce or is more cost effective to take the risk in not treating.
+Transfer Some of the risk is better controlled by an external partner.
 However some of the risk will remain (e.g. reputation) and that needs to be managed.
 Any Close The risk has been terminated or is exceptionally low.
 Green

-8. Monitoring and managing risk
+Monitoring and managing risk

-8.1 As risk management is a an integral part of good management our view is that risks should be reviewed at least quarterly and revised as and when actions prove to be successful or unsuccessful and when new information becomes available.
+As risk management is a an integral part of good management our view is that risks should be reviewed by Senior Leadership Team and revised as and when actions prove to be successful or unsuccessful and when new information becomes available.